munificent/game-programming-patterns/book/dirty-flag.markdown

     But a simpler solution is to just *keep a running total*.
 When we add or remove an item, just add or remove its weight from the current total.
-If we can "pay as we go" like this and keep the derived data updated, then that's often a better choice than using this pattern and calculated the derived data from scratch when needed.
+If we can "pay as we go" like this and keep the derived data updated, then that's often a better choice than using this pattern and calculating the derived data from scratch when needed.

 All of this makes it sound like dirty flags are never appropriate, but